Last updated on April 26, 2025

 Bag of Devouring | Illustration by Sean Murray

-A payoff in MTG is everything that rewards you for doing something peculiar and specific, so a sacrifice payoff is a card (or cards) that gives you a benefit whenever you sacrifice permanents.
+A payoff in MTG is something that rewards you for taking a specific action, so a sacrifice payoff is a card (or cards) that gives you a benefit whenever you sacrifice permanents.
 Most often you’re sacrificing your own creatures, but there are cards that allow you to sacrifice other permanents like artifacts, enchantments, or lands.
 You can say that a player is playing a sacrifice deck when they’re sacrificing permanents for their own benefit.

 Honorable Mentions

 Cards like Blood Artist, Grave Pact, or Zulaport Cutthroat are the backbone of sacrifice decks or aristocrats decks because these decks make creatures die, and you want to profit from it by dealing damage to players or something like that.
 For this list, I’ll include only cards that work when sacrificing permanents, so they’re out.
-Although these cards are sacrifice payoffs in the bigger picture, I’m narrowing the list with this imposed restriction.
+Although these cards are sacrifice payoffs in the bigger picture, I'm making a distinction from death triggers in general.

-Mortician Beetle is the simplest one on this list: it works only for creatures and it sees a little play in Pauper aristocrats decks and some EDH decks.
-At least it can grow very quickly if each player sacrifices a creature.
+Mortician Beetle is the simplest one on this list: It works only for creatures and it sees a little play in Pauper aristocrats decks and some EDH decks.
+At least it can grow very quickly if multiple players are sacrificing creatures.

 Blood Aspirant is a sacrifice payoff and outlet in the same card.
 You can use it to ping a target or take a key blocker out of a given combat and it’ll grow very big in a sacrifice deck.